BLOG!

 Oral Arguments and Briefs

 Once the Supreme Court agrees to hear a case, the parties involved submit written briefs outlining their arguments and legal principles.
-These briefs provide the Court with a comprehensive understanding of the case and help the justices prepare for oral arguments.
+These briefs provide the Court with a comprehensive understanding appeal of the case and help the justices prepare for oral arguments.
 During oral arguments, which typically last for an hour, each side presents its case before the justices, who engage in rigorous questioning to gain a deeper understanding of the issues at hand.

 Deliberation and Decision